ROM - DFW

 FCO

-FCO's smart scanners allow electronics and liquids in bags, speeding up security lines.
-Allocate extra time for passport control for Non-Schengen flights.
+FCO's smart scanners allow electronics and liquids to stay in bags, speeding up security lines for international departures.

 Read more about FCOby Duncan Madden